emilyz18/deja-dwell/README.md

 ## Team Members
 - Derek: one sentence about you!
 - Emily: Hi, I am a 4th year computer science student.
 I like to draw and play chess.
 - Jackson: Hello, I am a 4th year comp-sci student.
-I like being on airplanes and'm scared of big bodies of water.
+I like being on airplanes and I'm scared of big bodies of water.
 - Xinyue: Hi.
 I am a 4th year computer science student.
 I love coffee.

 ## Minimal Requirements
-1. Create/modify a user profile (user information and housing preference)
+1. [ ] Create/modify a user profile (user information and housing preference)
     - Each user can have one of:
         - Landlord account
         - Tenant account
     - Functionality to swap between the two accounts (only if the user has both accounts, i.e. no option to swap if the user has 1 account only)
-2. Matching
+2. [ ] Matching
     - Stable matching algorithm between tenant property preference and property, tailored to our data
     - Display matching score between user preference & housing post on both the landlord and tenant’s dashboard (only shows in console log)
-3. Dashboard
+3. [ ] Dashboard
     - Landlord: Display list of applicants
         - Profile picture
         - Name